 By Y2 Q2, SA1's work had progressed to the point where the deliverable "DS1.1.1,2: Final GÉANT Architecture" [DS1.1.1,2] could be produced.
 The deliverable presented architecture options and recommendations for the future network, taking into account current and future requirements (such as current architecture, services, quality, user requirements and capacity forecasts) and opportunities for improvement (such as those afforded by technology developments).
 It also described the architectural building blocks that can be used in different parts of the network, and described the key technologies involved, focusing on their practical implementation, as preparation for the procurement process, and on how they can apply to the GÉANT network and service portfolio.

-A brief summary of the contents of this deliverable is provided below and, in addition, the Executive Summary of the deliverable is provided in Appendix A on page 13.
+The Executive Summary of the deliverable is provided in Appendix C on page 17.